 Can you use a debit card as a credit card?

 Cash is not always king and debit cards now double as credit cards in partnership with companies such as Mastercard and Visa.
-You can use these cards to purchase goods and services just as any normal credit card.
+You can use these cards to purchase goods and services just like any normal credit card.
 The amount of the sale is automatically deducted from your checking account balance.

 Physical cash is used less and less in transactions these days and banks are making it easier and easier for you to spend money.
 Using your debit card as a credit card can eliminate the need to constantly seek out and use an ATM.